China summons European diplomats over statement on Taiwan | Law-Order

 Japanese Prime Minister Fumio Kishida said Friday that China's military exercises aimed at Taiwan represent a "grave problem" that threatens regional peace and security.

-In Tokyo, where she is winding up her Asia trip, Pelosi said that China cannot stop US officials from visiting Taiwan.
-Speaking after breakfast with Pelosi and her congressional delegation, Kishida said the missile launches need to be “stopped immediately”.
+In Tokyo, where Pelosi is winding up her Asia trip, she said China cannot stop US officials from visiting Taiwan.
+Speaking after breakfast with Pelosi and her congressional delegation, Kishida said the missile launches need to be "stopped immediately".

-Deng said China would “prevent the country from splitting with the strongest determination, using all means and at any cost”.

 Both ministers were attending a meeting of the Association of Southeast Asian Nations in Cambodia.